daledavies/jump/README.md

 You can pull the daledavies/jump image direct from Docker Hub and use docker cli to run but my personal preference is docker-compose.

-The following will start Jump servinge on http://localhost:8123 with a custom site name, mapping the backgrounds and sites directory locally...
+The following will start Jump and serve the start page at http://localhost:8123 with a custom site name, mapping the backgrounds and sites directory locally...

 ```yaml
 version: '3'